jeremyforan/go-observer-pattern/README.md

 # Go Observer Pattern

-A lightweight, non-blocking generic implementation of the Observer Pattern for Go, inspired by Refactoring Guru’s design pattern documentation.
+A lightweight, non-blocking generic implementation of the Observer Pattern for Go, inspired by [Refactoring Guru’s design pattern](https://refactoring.guru/design-patterns/observer).

-This module provides a thread-safe, event-driven pub/sub mechanism that allows multiple subscribers to asynchronously receive updates from a publisher without blocking event emission.
+This package provides a thread-safe, event-driven pub/sub mechanism that allows multiple subscribers to asynchronously receive updates from a publisher without blocking event emission.

 ## Overview

-The NonBlockingPublisher[T] type implements a generic, concurrent-safe publisher that distributes events of any type T to registered subscribers implementing the NonBlockingSubscriber[T] interface.
+The **NonBlockingPublisher[T]** type implements a generic, concurrent-safe publisher that distributes events of any **type T** to registered subscribers implementing the **NonBlockingSubscriber[T]** interface.

 Each subscriber receives events via its own channel and defines a timeout threshold for handling messages, ensuring that a slow or blocked subscriber won’t stall the entire event pipeline.